Contacts

 Visa Application Process Timeframe

-For a student visa or a tourism visa to France, the processing of an applicant's documents typically takes about 14 days.
-The application must be presented in person at the embassy by the student or schoolchild applying for the educational visa to France, accompanied by their parents.
-It's important to note that attendance at the pre-scheduled interview is compulsory and no delays will be entertained.
+For a student or tourism visa to France, the processing of an applicant's documents typically takes about 14 days.
+The application must be submitted in person at the embassy by the student or schoolchild applying for the educational visa to France, accompanied by their parents.
+It's important to note that attendance at the pre-scheduled interview is compulsory, and no delays are allowed.

 Visa Approval Assurance

 Documents for any visa, including a student visa to France, must be submitted to the French Embassy.
-To do this, you will need to schedule an appointment.
+To do this, you will need to make an appointment.

 Visa Guarantee

-The process of obtaining a visa, including a visa for studying in France type D, depends on many objective factors.
-Providing a full package of documents and a questionnaire filled out without errors does not guarantee a visa.
+The process of obtaining a visa, including a visa for studying in France and type D visa, depends on many objective factors.
+Providing a full package of documents and a questionnaire filled out without errors does not guarantee a visa

-Tourist visa / study up to 3 months
+Tourist or study visa up to 3 months

-Documents for a tourist visa to France (in general, similar documents are requested for visa for study in France, type D):
+Documents for a tourist visa to France (in general, similar documents are required for visa for study in France, type D):

 1. Application form filled in the appropriate way;